imprasshant/SemEval_Task6/README.md

 # NLP at SemEval-2019 Task6: Detecting Offensive language using Neural Networks
-This is a repository containing models submitted as part of our participation in SemEval Task 6 OffensEval: Idenstifying and categorizing Offensive lnaguage in social media by SemEval 2019 by (Zampieri et al.,2019b).
+This is a repository containing models submitted as part of our participation in SemEval Task 6 OffensEval: Identifying and categorizing Offensive lnaguage in social media by SemEval 2019 by (Zampieri et al.,2019b).

 # Files
 1. Preprocess.py Some of basic Preprocessing as Step 1 to clean the data.